Careers and Internships

 Visit The Career Center @ Engineering to receive career counseling, assistance exploring careers and seeking positions, guidance in establishing an experience portfolio and resume, networking opportunities, and skill development through a variety of workshops and events.

 Real-world experience prepares students to transition from college to industry.
-More than 75 percent of undergraduate students pursue internships, working on high-profile project that often result in job offers.
-Explore internships posted at the sites below:
+More than 85 percent of undergraduate students pursue internships, working on high-profile projects that often result in job offers.
+Learn more about internships.

 Find up-to-date job postings at the following sites: